DCS-training/Text-Analysis-and-the-Humanities/README.md

 5. Enter the link to this repo 'https://github.com/DCS-training/Text-Analysis-and-the-Humanities'
 6. Click on 'NotebookTextAnalysis.ipynb' to open the notebook

+### 2. On Noteable
+1. Open the following link in a new tab https://noteable.edina.ac.uk/login
+2. Log in with your EASE credential
+3. Select _Standard Python 3_ and press start
+4. On the top bar, go to Git> Clone a Repository
+5. Enter the link to this repo 'https://github.com/DCS-training/Text-Analysis-and-the-Humanities'
+6. Press Clone
+7. On the left side, you can now see a folder with the same name as the repo with a series of files within it.
+Double click on the 'NotebookTextAnalysis.ipynb'

+**NB** the 'similar' and 'common_contexts' bit on the second Notebook is too CPU intensive for Noteable, so if you are running it on Noteable avoid running those two cells.

 ### Using the Notebook
 The Notebook contains paragraphs of explanatory text interspersed with grey cells containing code blocks.
 To run a code block and see the result: